-e) Individual participant
+e) Individual contributor

-Person residing in Québec who is taking part in the project or program on an individual basis.
-Individual participants' involvement must not relate to an organization from which they receive remuneration and in which they carry out activities related to the project or program.
+Person residing in Québec who is contributing to the project or program on an individual basis.
+Individual contributors' involvement must not relate to an organization from which they receive remuneration and in which they carry out activities related to the project or program.
 Their skills and knowledge, other than artistic or literary, may be of various types, including professional, technical, practical or personal.